Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 ```````````````````

 Subversion has a client-server architecture.
 In other words,
-|SYSPRODUCTNAME| developers who want to interact with the Subversion
+Tuleap developers who want to interact with the Subversion
 repository of their project must have Subversion installed on their
 desktop machine, hereafter called client.
-The |SYSPRODUCTNAME| server
+The Tuleap server
 permanently runs a Subversion server in the background to which
 Subversion clients talk to to act upon the Subversion repository.
 Subversion clients come in various flavors for all sorts of platforms